-<Notes>

-- Warnings are detected for overtravel in the same direction as the reference. - Warnings are not detected for overtravel in the reverse direction from the reference.
-Example: A warning will not be output for a forward reference even if the N-OT signal (reverse run prohibited) turns ON. - A warning can be detected in either the forward or reverse direction, when there is no reference. - A warning will not be detected when the servomotor power is OFF even if overtravel occurs. - A warning will not be detected when the servomotor power changes from OFF to ON even if overtravel status exists. - To clear the overtravel warning, send a Clear Warning or Alarm command (ALM_CLR) regardless of the status of the servomotor power and the overtravel signal.
+- For details, refer to the manual of the connected command option module. - <Notes> - Warnings are detected for overtravel in the same direction as the reference. - Warnings are not detected for overtravel in the reverse direction from the reference.
+Example: A warning will not be output for a forward reference even if the N-OT signal (reverse run prohibited) turns ON. - A warning can be detected in either the forward or reverse direction, when there is no reference. - A warning will not be detected when the servomotor power is OFF even if overtravel occurs. - A warning will not be detected when the servomotor power changes from OFF to ON even if overtravel status exists. - To clear the overtravel warning, send an alarm clear command regardless of the status of the servomotor power and the overtravel signal.
 If the warning is cleared by this method during an overtravel state, the occurrence of the warning will not be indicated until the overtravelling is corrected and reset. - The overtravel warning will be detected when the software limit is in effect.